sdonohoo/forecasting/fclib/README.md

 pip install -e .
 ```

-This will install the package forecasting_lib.
+This will install the package fclib.